/* Scenario metadata

 <div class="choice-list">

-<<link "C. Pull the checklist card onto your lap."
+<<link "C. Set the checklist card on your right thigh, one quick look per item."
 "Dec7_Glance">><</link>>

-</div>"Approach, five Golf Hotel, revised intentions — amend to DuPage KDPA.
+</div>"Approach, five Golf Hotel, amend destination, DuPage, KDPA.
 I'd like the better ceiling."

 "Five Golf Hotel, roger, fly heading zero-nine-zero, descend and maintain three thousand, expect vectors ILS 10 DuPage."